Sticky Back Plastic

 Can I use the d-c-fix® sticky back plastic in damp areas?

 Yes you can use it in places such as bathrooms, kitchen and laundry.
-We highly recommend that you seal the edges for extra protection.
+We highly recommend that you seal the edges with silicone for extra protection.

 Can I use the d-c-fix® sticky back plastic outdoors?